MohammadMaftoun/Imbalanced-learning-techniques/README.md

 ![IMB](https://amlgolabs.com/wp-content/uploads/2023/08/Copy-of-Power-BI-Card-Visual-With-Conditional-Formatting.jpg)

-This repository aims to provide  complete solutions for projects related to imbalanced datasets.
+This repository aims to provide complete explanations for projects related to imbalanced datasets.

 Here are some common imbalanced learning techniques:

     Resampling Techniques:
         Under-sampling: Remove samples from the majority class to balance the class distribution.
-This can be done randomly or using more sophisticated techniques like Tomek links or edited nearest neighbors.
+This can be done randomly or using more refined techniques like Tomek links or edited nearest neighbors.
         Over-sampling: Duplicate or generate synthetic samples for the minority class to balance the class distribution.
 Techniques include random over-sampling, SMOTE (Synthetic Minority Over-sampling Technique), and ADASYN (Adaptive Synthetic Sampling).

     Algorithmic Techniques: